DreamEcho100/maze/apps/volmify/src/server/libs/db/schema/schema-documentation-design-guidelines.md

 - **Self-service capability**: Developers find answers without asking teammates
 - **Consistency**: Similar patterns documented similarly across schemas
 - **Maintenance burden**: Documentation updates are part of normal development flow

+## **🎯 Key Reminder**

+**JSDoc comments are meant to enhance the onboarding experience by helping developers understand the overall system architecture and its connection to the business logic—not to overwhelm them with unnecessary details.**

+**Always update existing files in-place, never create new files.
+Preserve all existing code structure, comments, and logic while adding JSDoc documentation to enhance architectural understanding.**

 **Focus on accelerating developer understanding of system design and business logic, not restating what the code already expresses clearly.** 🎯